Hyperloop UPV: History

 The project has its origins in August, 2015, when a team of five students of the Makers Community of the Polytechnical University of Valencia decided to take part in a competition organized by Elon Musk, the Hyperloop Design Weekend.
 This decision was taken as a result of a piece of news that one of them read, in which was said that with Hyperloop, airplanes would be useless for medium-range journeys (about 600 km) and all the universities worldwide were invited to participate in this competition in order to make Hyperloop a reality.

 The Hyperloop Makers UPV team was created in August 2015 when Daniel Orient, aerospace engineering student, read in a piece of news that with Hyperloop, airplanes would be useless for medium-range journeys (about 600 km).
 When he discovered that Elon Musk was organising a contest to make Hyperloop a reality and that it was open-source, he decided to ask for help to Makers UPV, a local community of makers from Valencia, Spain.
 That's when Ángel Benedicto, David Pistoni, Germán Torres and Juan Vicén decided to take part on the project and build together their own Hyperloop concept.

-The team was selected to take part on the contest by SpaceX, and during this time until the competition was held, in January, 2016, these five UPV students worked very hard to write the "Hyperloop Makers UPV Technical Report", a scientific report that groups all the specifications and the design of its concept of Hyperloop.
-Once the competition arrived, thanks to the support given by the UPV, the team had the opportunity to travel to Texas and compete against the best universities of the world.
+The team was selected to take part on the contest by SpaceX, and during this time until the competition was held, in January, 2016, these five UPV students wrote the "Hyperloop Makers UPV Technical Report", a scientific report that groups all the specifications and the design of its concept of Hyperloop.
+Once the competition arrived, due to the support given by the UPV, the team had the opportunity to travel to Texas and compete against universities around the world.
 Hyperloop UPV obtained Top Design Concept Award and Propulsion/Compression Subsystem Technical Excellence Award.
 Time after the competition, the team gained international attention worldwide because they were the smallest team and they obtained the highest "awards-to-team size" ratio, with 2 awards for a team of 5 students plus their university advisor.
 All these leads to a huge media impact, appearing on Spanish TV and radio shows besides the talks they performed through the whole Peninsula.